graymanto/esp-temperature-sensor-mqtt/README.md

 ### Setting runtime values

-Before building, the PLATFORMIO\_BUILD\_FLAGS environment variable needs to be set correctly to set the SSID, wifi password etc. For an example of how to do this, see the file setbuildvars.example.sh.
+Before building, the PLATFORMIO\_BUILD\_FLAGS environment variables needs to be set correctly to set the SSID, wifi password, sleep time etc. For an example of how to do this, see the file setbuildvars.example.sh.

 The easiest approach is to copy this file to setbuildvars.sh, set the values in the file as appropriate then run